maxthraxx/WFGY/SemanticBlueprint/README.md

 This is a **developer-facing reference map** for understanding how each reasoning upgrade ties back to WFGY's engine internals.

+> Important: Every module listed here reflects a real, working conceptual solution —
+> each one was written in direct response to failures we’ve seen in existing AI systems.
+> These are not speculative names or sci-fi ideas — but actual answers to actual problems.

 **📌 Note:**
 Mappings from *Function → Product* are included as side notes.
 The inverse (*Product → Function*) view is handled in each product’s own directory.